-While not required by the Act or Regulations, councils are encouraged to include target results in the budget report to give readers a better understanding of the Council's performance on these indicators.
+Councils are encouraged to include actual, forecast and budget results in the budget report to give readers a better understanding of the Council's performance on these indicators.
 Where possible this should include:

 - a.
 Previous year's actual;

 - b.
 Current year forecast; and

 - c.
-Forecast/budgeted result for the budget year.
+Budgeted result for the budget year.

 It is acknowledged that currently many councils do not set a forecast or budget result for Service Performance Outcome indicators.
-Such target setting is seen as better practice and is included in the model as a guide of what councils could consider.
+With the introduction of target setting, such forward planning is seen as better practice and is included in the model as a guide of what councils could consider.